getsops/sops/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 SOPS can set a specific part of a YAML or JSON document, by providing
-the path and value in the ``--set`` command line flag.
-This is useful to
+the path and value in the ``set`` command.
+This is useful to set specific
-set specific values, like keys, without needing an editor.
+values, like keys, without needing an editor.

 .. code:: sh

-    $ sops --set '["app2"]["key"] "app2keystringvalue"'  ~/git/svc/sops/example.yaml
+    $ sops set ~/git/svc/sops/example.yaml '["app2"]["key"]' '"app2keystringvalue"'

 The tree path syntax uses regular python dictionary syntax, without the
 variable name.
 Set to keys by naming them, and array elements by